Guilli12pm/ML_proj/README.md

 For project_ML.ipynb, open in colab and do 'save a copy in GitHub' after modification.

-Look at images.ipynb for an example of managing images with tf.data
+Look at Lab8_answers.ipynb for an example of managing images with tf.data